SALE Out of Stock

 Description

 The same rapid access red bag as the Family First Aid Kit — with the contents upgraded for Australian families who go further than the backyard.
 The Outdoor First Aid Kit is built for camping trips, 4WD touring, regional road trips, and anywhere the nearest hospital is a long drive away.
-It adds a Slishman pressure wrap, aluminium foam splint, seatbelt cutter, tick twister, burn gel spray bottle, and 7-in-1 survival whistle to the hospital-grade base kit — because the further you go, the more your kit needs to cover.

 Suits families heading into the bush, 4WDers, campers, caravanners, and anyone doing long regional or remote drives.
-Read our guide on what first aid kit you really need at home if you are comparing this against the standard family kit.
-Browse the full camping and 4WD first aid kit range to see all outdoor options.
+If you are comparing this against the standard family kit for home use, read our guide on what first aid kit you really need at home.
+For extended remote travel or field work where help is hours away, step up to the Remote Area Survival First Aid Kit.
+Browse the full camping and 4WD first aid kit range to compare all outdoor options.
+Refill packs are available at assurancefirstaidkits.com.au.

 Workplace Compliant